cfjedimaster/brackets-jshint/README.md

 Issues/Updates
 =====
+[8/15/2013] So - I'm having some issues with the defaults.
+It appears as if you pass NO options to JSHint, it is a bit too lax.
+One option in particular, undef, must default to false, and that to me is a mistake.
+So I've added it to config.js.
+As I think I've said before - I'm looking for feedback on how to make this better.

 [8/12/2013] jshint 2.1.9.
 Fixes https://github.com/cfjedimaster/brackets-jshint/issues/13.

 [7/11/2013] Looks like a slight change to APIs made the language check break.
 This fixes https://github.com/cfjedimaster/brackets-jshint/issues/12